TheClassicTechno/cs372research/contracts/documentation/full_pipeline_summary.md

 Eval Team validates it.

-If validation fails, the file is returned for correction.
+If validation fails, Eval works with Debate team to fix errors.

 This ensures: